zirahvi/load81/README.md

 README
 ===

+NOTE!
+THIS IS A FORK OF ANTIREZ'S ORIGINAL LOAD81.

 Load81 is an attempt at creating a Codea-inspired environment to teach children how to write Lua programs.
 It features a graphical programming environment and a Commodore-64 style integrated editor so that the programmer